fish-shell/fish-shell/README.rst

 - INSTALL_DOCS=ON|OFF - whether to install the docs.
 This is automatically set to on when BUILD_DOCS is or prebuilt documentation is available (like when building in-tree from a tarball).
 - FISH_USE_SYSTEM_PCRE2=ON|OFF - whether to use an installed pcre2.
 This is normally autodetected.
 - MAC_CODESIGN_ID=String|OFF - the codesign ID to use on Mac, or "OFF" to disable codesigning.
-- WITH_GETTEXT=ON|OFF - whether to include translations.
+- LOCALIZE_MESSAGES=ON|OFF - whether to include translations.
 - extra_functionsdir, extra_completionsdir and extra_confdir - to compile in an additional directory to be searched for functions, completions and configuration snippets

 Building fish with Cargo